kxk302/irods/README.md

 the input file means, refer to setup_irods.input.with_keys.
 You can edit setup_irods.input to configure your server as you wish, but please do not change the setup_irods.input.with_keys file!

-Below are some common Docker commands (version number could by X.Y.Z, e.g. 1.0.1):
+Below are some common Docker commands (versionNumber could by X.Y.Z, e.g. 1.0.1):

 To create an image:
 > sudo docker build -t irods:versionNumber